Policies & Legal

 When information becomes redundant or is no longer required (subsequent to State or Commonwealth statutory requirements), the Company will take reasonable steps to ensure that personal information is permanently de-identified.

 Under the Privacy Act, an individual may view all information relating to them that is held by Era Books.
 The organisation will take reasonable steps to let an individual know, generally, what sort of information it holds, for what purposes, and how it collects, holds, uses and discloses that information.

 Any individual wishing to view their personal information held by the Company can apply to do so, in writing.
 Subject to approval, appropriate, mutual arrangements, appointments will then be made to view the records within 10 working days from the receipt of the request.

-Individuals may be aware that requests for access may be denied in some circumstances.
-Era Publications reserves the right to deny access to personal information if a request falls within the guidelines offered in National Privacy Principle 6, 6.1 (a) to (k), of Schedule 3 of the Privacy Act.
+Individuals may be aware that access requests may be denied in some circumstances.
+Era Books reserves the right to deny access to personal information if a request falls within the guidelines offered in National Privacy Principle 6, 6.1 (a) to (k), of Schedule 3 of the Privacy Act.

 Era Books will, at all times, make attempts to ensure that the personal individual information it holds is accurate and up to date.
 If it holds information about an individual that is not accurate or up to date, an individual may ask that it be corrected.